Knowledge Hub

 UK GDPR compliance tips for data processors using sub-processors

-As a data processor, you're handling personal data on behalf of a data controller and must only process it according to their instructions.
+As a data processor, you handle personal data on behalf of a data controller and must only process it following their instructions.

-Before you bring a sub-processor on board, you must comply with UK GDPR requirements.
+Before bringing a sub-processor on board, you must comply with the UK GDPR requirements.
 Take legal advice if you’re unsure whether a third-party supplier or subcontractor could act as a sub-processor.

 Key obligations when appointing a sub-processor include: